Maghnie/docs/aedifion.io/data/README.md

 ```
 {% endcode %}

 The _key_ of the tag is one of the class sets e.g. "L4\_type".
 The _value_ of this tag is `/gas concentration/CO2`, which indicates that the analyzed datapoint is recognized as a CO2 sensor.
-A complete list of all the possible values and their meaning you can find within the [engineers' specification](https://docs.aedifion.io/docs/engineers/artificial-intelligence) section.
+A complete list of all the possible values and their meanings can be found within the [engineers' specification](https://docs.aedifion.io/docs/engineers/artificial-intelligence) section.
 With just those properties you can easily filter the set of datapoints.

-The tag has as _source_ "ai", since it is originating from an AI-based classifier.
+The tag has "ai" as _source_, since it is originating from an AI-based classifier.
 Each classifier also provides the property _probability._ In this example the classifier has a confidence of 85.73% that the given classification is correct.

 For more information on the classification process refer to the section on [artificial intelligence based meta data generation](ai-meta-data-generation.md).